jilakarajagadeesh7/atm-app-/README.md

-          :while entering the pin number i displayed (*) instead of numbers in the output to provide pin security 10/07/2023:i add otp verificarion for the pin change if the user forgot his old pin :and i added otp verification if the amoumt is more than or equal to 10000 currently working on each function to work the application effectively.
+          :while entering the pin number i displayed (*) instead of numbers in the output to provide pin security 10/07/2023:i add otp verificarion for the pin change if the user forgot his old pin :and i added otp verification if the amoumt is more than or equal to 10000 currently working on Data Backup and Recovery.